David Truman – Private Client and Barrister Expenses Specialist

 *Your initial expenditure on books is capital but any replacement books will be revenue and therefore fully deductible.

-Whilst these capital items are not a revenue deduction they should qualify for the 100% Annual Investment Allowance (AIA) and therefore you will get a deduction for these expenses assuming your total expenditure is within the annual limit which, from 1 January 2018, is £200,000.
+Whilst these capital items are not a revenue deduction they should qualify for the 100% Annual Investment Allowance (AIA) and therefore you will get a deduction for these expenses assuming your total expenditure is within the annual limit which, for the period from 1 January 2019 to 31 December 2020 is £1million.

 The acquisition of a car does not qualify for the 100% AIA, instead relief is given as follows: